Jump to section

-When we humans cough, it is usually to clear our throats; however, dogs have no need to cough or hack.
-While some coughing is normal in dogs, especially if it can be attributed to eating or drinking too quickly, excessive coughing and hacking with no obvious reason can be a sign of a potentially dangerous disease.
+While some coughing is normal in dogs, especially if it can be attributed to eating or drinking too quickly, excessive coughing and hacking with no obvious reason can be a sign of a potential problem.
 Several conditions can cause your dog to cough and/or hack:

 If your dog has been boarded lately or somehow come in contact with a large number of dogs, and he has developed a deep, hacking cough that gets worse with exertion, then your dog may have kennel cough.
-Caused by the highly contagious bordetella infection, kennel cough is associated with severe coughing and inflammation.
+Caused by a highly contagious virus, kennel cough is associated with severe coughing and inflammation.
 Any age or breed of dog can become sick with bordetella.
+There is an effective vaccination that can be given by your veterinarian.

 Tracheal Collapse